 The geometry required for back sleeping and for side sleeping are genuinely different — not a matter of degree, but of direction.
 A back sleeper needs a lower profile that maintains gentle cervical extension.
 A side sleeper needs a higher profile that fills the lateral gap.
 Conflating the two — or choosing a pillow without knowing which geometry applies — is why most people cycle through pillows without finding one that works.

-Why the best pillow for back and side sleepers works differently for each
+Why does the best pillow for back and side sleepers work differently for each?

 The position sets the conditions.
 The pillow determines whether they hold.
 Kanuda is built around that exact relationship — four models, each designed for a different cervical profile, because the right conditions look different for every neck.